 Australian Deciduous Trees

-In most gardening forums I frequent I often come across people asking whether there are any indigenous Australian deciduous trees.
-While members offer some good responses there really is only a few that they can suggest.
+In most gardening forums I frequently come across people asking whether there are any indigenous Australian deciduous trees.
+While members offer some good responses there really are only a few that they can suggest.

 On the other hand, exotic deciduous trees are a dime a dozen; elms, magnolias, plane trees, maples, oaks and many fruit trees, to name a few.
 Yet for all the diversity Australia’s flora offers, most of our trees are evergreen.